niteshsengar03/learnReact/wee-9-offline/my-react-app/README.md

 # React + Vite

+two main  app are there
+in main.jsx uncomment app or useEffect to see anyof it

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: